Ocean Science (journal)

 Ocean Science is an open-access peer-reviewed scientific journal published by Copernicus Publications on behalf of the European Geosciences Union.
 It covers all aspects of oceanography.
 The journal is available on-line and in print.
-Papers are published under the Creative Commons Attribution 3.0 license.
+Papers are published under the Creative Commons Attribution 4.0 license.

-The editor-in-chief is John M. Huthnance.
+The editor-in-chief is Karen J. Heywood.
 The founding editors were David Webb (National Oceanography Centre) and John Johnson (University of East Anglia).